-Doubling ENERGY STAR: Reducing Energy Bills, Cutting Emissions, and Driving Innovation
+Doubling ENERGY STAR: Reducing Energy Bills, Cutting Emissions, and Driving Economic Growth

 ENERGY STAR funding has decreased from $54 million a decade ago to just $38 million today.
 Merely adjusting for inflation would have required a $62 million budget.
 These cuts have limited ENERGY STAR’s ability to keep up with fast-moving technology and expand its work in sectors where large energy savings have yet to be tapped, particularly homes and buildings.

-Doubling ENERGY STAR funding to $80 million would not only ensure that ENERGY STAR continues to produce independent, objective, and reliable information, but that it can expand programs to strengthen its impact in reducing energy costs and greenhouse gas emissions.
-Among other benefits, increased funding could deliver greater resources and technical assistance for the Portfolio Manager program that states and cities across the country rely on to benchmark commercial building energy use; improved partnerships with utilities and local governments that rely on ENERGY STAR for efficiency programs nationwide; an expansion of covered product categories; and strengthened ENERGY STAR programs for new home construction and home retrofits.
+Doubling ENERGY STAR funding to $80 million would not only ensure that ENERGY STAR continues to produce independent, objective, and reliable information, but that it can expand programs to meet the climate imperative and ensure all households have access to the benefits of energy efficiency.
+Among other impacts, increased funding could deliver greater resources and technical assistance for the Portfolio Manager program that states and cities across the country rely on to benchmark commercial building energy use; improved partnerships with utilities and local governments that rely on ENERGY STAR for efficiency programs nationwide; an expansion of covered product categories; and strengthened ENERGY STAR programs for new home construction and home retrofits.

-- Over 3.5 billion tons of greenhouse gas (GHG) emissions have been avoided since 1992 – equivalent to the annual emissions of 750 million automobiles.
+- 3 metric tons of GHGs have been avoided for each dollar invested by the Environmental Protection Agency (EPA) in ENERGY STAR.
+More than 4 billion tons of GHGs total have been avoided since 1992 – equivalent to the annual emissions of 870 million automobiles.

-- American households and businesses saved $35 billion on energy costs through ENERGY STAR in 2018 alone.
+- American households and businesses saved $39 billion on energy costs through ENERGY STAR in 2019 alone.
+Every $1 invested by EPA on ENERGY STAR results in $350 in energy cost savings.

 While ENERGY STAR funding has steadily decreased over the last decade, the responsibilities of the program have continued to grow, including:

-- And partnering with 40% of Fortune 500 companies to improve their energy management.
+- Partnering with 40% of Fortune 500 companies to improve their energy management.

 WHY EXPAND ENERGY STAR FUNDING?

 - Increased funding would enable ENERGY STAR to better track, measure and benchmark commercial building energy use.
-ENERGY STAR Portfolio Manager is the foundation for the fast-growing movement toward energy benchmarking and transparency for commercial buildings, with 32 local governments and three states adopting policies relying on the tool.
-In 2019 alone, more than 260,000 buildings – equal to 24 billion square feet of floorspace – used Portfolio Manager to measure and track their energy and water use.
-With sufficient funding, the program could provide critical resources and technical support to states, local governments and building owners while expanding to cover more building types.
+ENERGY STAR Portfolio Manager is the foundation for the fast-growing movement toward energy benchmarking and transparency for commercial buildings, with 34 local governments and three states adopting policies relying on the tool.
+In 2019 alone, more than 275,000 buildings – equal to 25% of U.S. floorspace– used Portfolio Manager to measure and track their energy and water use.
+With sufficient funding, the program could provide critical resources and technical support to states, local governments, and building owners while expanding to cover more building types.
 ENERGY STAR’s tenant spaces program will help address the split-incentive barrier for office tenants.

 - Increased funding would bolster the ENERGY STAR residential energy efficiency programs.
 ENERGY STAR certified homes achieve average energy savings of 20% compared to typical new homes.
 Additional resources would allow ENERGY STAR to expand its residential new construction and existing home retrofit programs, creating a strong national brand driving the market toward more energy-efficient homes.